gardener/gardener/docs/deployment/image_vector.md

 ...
 ```

-Architectures is an optional field of image.
+`architectures` is an optional field of image.
 It is a list of strings specifying CPU architecture of machines on which this image can be used.
-The valid options for architectures field are as follows:
+The valid options for the architectures field are as follows:
-- `amd64` : This specifies image can run only on machines having CPU architecture `amd64`.
+- `amd64` : This specifies that the image can run only on machines having CPU architecture `amd64`.
-- `arm64` : This specifies image can run only on machines having CPU architecture `arm64`.
+- `arm64` : This specifies that the image can run only on machines having CPU architecture `arm64`.

-If image doesn't specify any architectures then by default it is considered to support both `amd64` and `arm64` architectures.
+If an image doesn't specify any architectures, then by default it is considered to support both `amd64` and `arm64` architectures.

-## Overwrite image vector
+## Overwrite Image Vector

-In some environment it is not possible to use these "pre-defined" images that come with a Gardener release.
+In some environments it is not possible to use these "pre-defined" images that come with a Gardener release.
-A prominent example for that is Alicloud in China which does not allow access to Google's GCR.
+A prominent example for that is Alicloud in China, which does not allow access to Google's GCR.
-In these cases you might want to overwrite certain images, e.g., point the `pause-container` to a different registry.
+In these cases, you might want to overwrite certain images, e.g., point the `pause-container` to a different registry.

-:warning: If you specify an image that does not fit to the resource manifest then the seed/shoot reconciliation might fail.
+:warning: If you specify an image that does not fit to the resource manifest, then the seed/shoot reconciliation might fail.

-In order to overwrite the images you must provide a similar file to Gardenlet:
+In order to overwrite the images, you must provide a similar file to gardenlet:

 ```yaml
 images: